Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Preliminaries on Robust Markov Decision Processes

-where the expectation $\mathbb{E}_{\{\tilde{P}_h\}_{h=1}^H,\pi}[\cdot]$ is taken with respect to the trajectories induced by the transition kernel $\{\tilde{P}_h\}_{h=1}^H$ and the policy $\pi$.
-Intuitively, the robust value function of a policy $\pi$ given transition kernel $P$ is defined as the least expected cumulative reward achieved by $\pi$ when the transition kernel varies in the robust set of $P$.
+where the expectation $\mathbb{E}_{\{\tilde{P}_h\}_{h=1}^H,\pi}[\cdot]$ is taken with respect to the trajectories induced by the transition kernels $\{\tilde{P}_h\}_{h=1}^H$ and the policy $\pi$.
+Intuitively, the robust value functions \eqref{eq: robust V} and \eqref{eq: robust Q} of a policy $\pi$ given transition kernel $P$ are defined as the least expected cumulative reward achieved by $\pi$ when the transition kernel varies in the robust set of $P$.
 This is how an RMDP takes the perturbed models into consideration.

-\paragraph*{$\mathcal{S}\times\mathcal{A}$-rectangular robust set and robust Bellman equation.} Ideally, we would like to consider robust value function that has recursive expressions, just like the Bellman equation satisfied by \eqref{eq: V} in a standard MDP \citep{sutton2018reinforcement}.
-To this end, we focus on a generally adopted kind of robust set in our unified framework, which is called the \emph{$\mathcal{S}\times\mathcal{A}$-rectangular robust set} \citep{iyengar2005robust}.
+\paragraph*{$\mathcal{S}\times\mathcal{A}$-rectangular robust set and robust Bellman equation.} Ideally, we would like to consider robust value functions that have recursive expressions, just like the Bellman equations satisfied by \eqref{eq: V} and \eqref{eq: Q} in a standard episodic MDP \citep{sutton2018reinforcement}.
+To achieve this, we impose a generally adopted \emph{rectangular} assumption on the robust sets, which is called the \emph{$\mathcal{S}\times\mathcal{A}$-rectangular} assumption \citep{iyengar2005robust}.